For guaranteed Fall consideration, please submit your application no later than December 1st .

 A limited number of student positions are available in the BCB program.
-In an effort to admit the best-qualified candidates with the greatest potential for success, our Admissions Committee considers many factors in evaluating applications for admission.
-These include previous academic training (courses taken and grades received), quality of schools attended, statement of professional goals, research experience and publications, and letters of recommendation, as well as GRE and TOEFL scores.
+To admit the best-qualified candidates with the greatest potential for success, our Admissions Committee considers many factors in evaluating applications for admission.
+These include previous academic training (courses taken and grades received), quality of schools attended, statement of professional goals, research experience and publications, letters of recommendation, as well as TOEFL scores.
 We especially encourage applications from women and minorities.

 We invite and encourage prospective applicants to review the admission criteria outlined below for assistance in determining whether to apply.

 A four-year university degree (the equivalent of a bachelor's degree) is required.
 Successful applicants typically have an undergraduate degree in molecular biology, computer science, mathematics, statistics, physics or a closely related discipline.
 Strong computational, mathematical or statistical training is desirable.
 However, all exceptionally well-qualified applicants who present strong evidence of research potential will be considered for admission.

 A description of prerequisite and background coursework which prepare students for our program is located here.
 Information on our curriculum is described here.
 Information on the main components of our training program is here.
 First-year students in this program will be directed to take some background coursework depending on their undergraduate background.